JesperHelstrup/Jesper-Helstrup-Portfolio.github.io/content/index.md

 ---
-title: Welcome to Quartz
+title: Welcome to my portfolio!
 ---

-This is a blank Quartz installation.
-See the [documentation](https://quartz.jzhao.xyz) for how to get started.
+My name is Jesper, I'm studying computer science at UCL Odense in Denmark.
+This is my portfolio, which i will be building on over time.
+It's very early stage right now.